memphis-iis/GLUDB/docs/development.md

 Pull requests not following this guideline will be reformatted without asking permission.
 You have been warned :)

-Regarding style, format, and non-lint code, we:
+Regarding style, format, and linted code, we:

 * Follow PEP 8
 * Expect the PyFlakes lint tool to provide no warnings